Getting Started with `semantic`

 Create a Post

-To write a new blog post, add a folder (your post's slug) inside /content/posts, then create an .mdx file with the required frontmatter.
+To write a new blog post, add a folder (your post's slug) inside assets/images/posts, then create an .mdx file with the required frontmatter.

 Let's run the project and get it up and running locally.